mrheltic/Bilancia-SaT/README.md

 <img src="Test/Calibration/Calibration Results/workspace_4.png" alt="Workspace 4">

 > [!NOTE]
-> In this graph, it can be seen that variations on the order of hundredths of a gram are not appreciable, as the noise mat is of the same order of magnitude, so it makes the regression results much worse when calculating Cf and offset
+> In this graph, it can be seen that variations on the order of hundredths of a gram are not appreciable, as the noise mat is of the same order of magnitude, so it makes the regression results much worse when calculating Cf and offset.
+Taken this into account, the 5th iteration wouldn't have much meaning.

 ------